Higgcz/werq/README.md

 ## Features

-- File system based - no external dependencies
+- File system based with minimal dependencies
 - Simple to use and understand
 - Perfect for small to medium workloads
 - Built-in progress tracking
 - Automatic cleanup
-- DataFrame-based job listing

 ## Installation